Important Global Message

 Safety Awareness Training Program

 Our Safety Awareness Program is an effective accident prevention program that promotes the proper training of Miami-Dade County employees.
 Through these trainings, we seek to create a safe, healthy work environment throughout Miami-Dade County departments and work sites.
-Employees can select any class with their supervisor’s approval and department’s payment of a $10 training fee.
+The classes are provided by the Office of Safety and are available at no-charge.
 Enroll now.

 Our program adheres to standards set by federal and state laws and county policies.
 Some training also meets the standards of respected safety organizations such as the Occupational Safety and Health Administration (OSHA) and the National Safety Council.
 Participants receive certificates issued by Miami-Dade County and applicable safety organizations.